Revised with new data in November 2022.

 More projects are completed on time following the switch to Agile marketing, say 28% of senior marketers.
 (Aprimo/Forbes)

-Building upon benefits to speed noticed during 2019, the +17% boost we saw in our 2020 data shows that as teams become more experienced with Agile, their adoption of the methodology continues to deliver on expectations for faster delivery.
+Building upon benefits to speed noticed over the last 5 years, a boost we saw in our data shows that as teams become more experienced with Agile, their adoption of the methodology continues to deliver on expectations for faster delivery.

 Marketing Agility Increases Marketing Efficiency